engagingnewsproject/enp-platform/wp-content/plugins/engaging-buttons/readme.txt

 * Minified Javascript file to only ~1kb (Gzipped).
 * Fixed minor Javascript warnings.
 * Added Open Sans Font option to use if the buttons are not displaying quite right.
+* Advanced CSS fields only show if a custom color is chosen (otherwise the field is empty)
+* Advanced CSS classes are all prefixed with 'body' to make sure it overrides the default CSS.
+Yeah, it's not 100% ideal CSS, but I think we can live with it to make everyone's life easier.

 = Engaging Buttons 1.0.2 =
 * Color picker for customizing buttons.